vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 The fact that the numbers in Figure 13.11 are higher than in Figure 13.9 is not to say that the land offers more solar energy if the panels are tilted: just that an individual panel can get more light.
 But in this case, panels need to be spaced out to avoid shadowing,[^49] as Figure 13.12 illustrates.
 Some applications need to track the sun, like those that concentrate solar power, and only work when the sun is not blocked by clouds.[^50] This brings us to Figure 13.13, showing the potential per square meter of collector (mirror or lens) used for the concentration (the topic of Section 13.8.2).
 The same pattern holds, in that the desert southwest dominates.
 But a look at the numbers indicates that the cloudier regions are not much better than just a flat panel facing upward (as is the case for Figure 13.9).
 In the southwest, where skies are often cloud-free, the boost can be

 Figure 13.11: Solar potential for flat panels tilted to latitude, oriented south-relevant to PV panel installations.
-The graphic is pre- sented in units of kWh/m2/day, the break- points between colors running from 3.0 to 6.5 kWh/m2/day in steps of 0.5.
-Annota- tions are added once in each color band (in black or yellow) to indicate the equivalent measure in W/m2 [^87].
+The graphic is presented in units of kWh/m2/day, the breakpoints between colors running from 3.0 to 6.5 kWh/m2/day in steps of 0.5.
+Annotations are added once in each color band (in black or yellow) to indicate the equivalent measure in W/m2 [^87].
 From NREL.

 [^49]: ... which can be more devastating than just fractional area blocked, due to series arrangement of cells in panel modules

-[^50]: Photovoltaics still produce 10-50% of full capacity under cloudy skies during day- light hours, depending on how thick the clouds are: daylight still means photons. incoming sun same input-
+[^50]: Photovoltaics still produce 10-50% of full capacity under cloudy skies during daylight hours, depending on how thick the clouds are: daylight still means photons. incoming sun same input-